Andrew-Jones657/andrew-jones657.github.io/README.md

 <h3> My areas of interest </h3>

 <p> My general areas of interest include cultural and historical geography, German-American culture, and human-environment interactions.
-In particular, I enjoy (and can spend a long amount of time) observing historical remote sensing imagery and land use change as well as the development and spatial diffusion of cities -- particularly in those I have resided.
+In particular, I enjoy (and can spend a large amount of time) observing historical remote sensing imagery and land use change as well as the development and spatial diffusion of cities -- particularly in those I have resided.
 On the quantitative side, I tend towards being a fan of data (spatial) analysis, statistical programming, and mathematical optimization.
-I am often found combining these areas by incorporating census data with other data sources to explore various spatial questions in human geography. </p> <br>
+I am often found combining these interests by incorporating census data with other data sources to explore various questions and trends in human geography. </p> <br>

 <h3> What I used to do  </h3>